mozilla/addons-linter/docs/third-party-libraries.md

 ### AngularJS `1.x`

-AngularJS `1.x` versions below `1.6.5` are not allowed due to a [CSP vulnerability](http://www.slideshare.net/x00mario/an-abusive-relationship-with-angularjs).

-We allow the latest 1.x version at submission time; all previous versions are banned.
+We allow the latest 1.x version at submission time; previous versions are not accepted.

 ### jQuery `1.x`